jstowers/DataStructures/hashTable/src/README.md

 ### Data Type ###

-    Items saved in a key-indexed table, where the index is a function of the key:
+    Items are saved in a key-indexed table, where the index is a function of the key:

         y = f(x)